-- Behaved in a way that has, or may have harmed a child - Possibly committed a criminal offence against/related to a child - Behaved towards a child or children in a way which indicates s/he would pose a risk of harm if they work regularly or closely with children; OR - Behaved or may have behaved in a way that indicated they may not be suitable to work with children.
+- Behaved in a way that has harmed a child, or may have harmed a child; - · Possibly committed a criminal offence against or related to a child; - Behaved towards a child or children in a way which indicates he or she would pose a risk of harm to children; or - Behaved or may have behaved in a way that indicated they may not be suitable to work with children.

-This relates to members of staff, supply staff and volunteers who are currently working in any school or college regardless of whether the school or college is where the alleged abuse took place.
+This relates to members of staff, supply staff and volunteers who are currently working in any school regardless of whether the school is where the alleged abuse took place.
 Allegations against a teacher who is no longer teaching should be referred to the police.
 Historical allegations of abuse should also be referred to the police.